MileHacker Logo

 • Keep receipts for all purchases, especially if you plan to seek a VAT refund.

-• Check airline baggage policies for restrictions on liquids if carrying wine back with you.
+• Check airline baggage policies regarding restrictions on liquids if carrying wine back with you.

 Shopping Insight

-Trier's Hauptmarkt is not only a shopping destination as well as a cultural spot, where you can observe daily life and interact with local vendors, making it a great place for unique finds.
+Trier's Hauptmarkt is not only a shopping destination as well as a cultural spot, where it's possible to see daily routines and interact with local vendors, making it a great place for unique finds.

 Activity Planning Summary